theeminenceco/help/_posts/2020-01-02-create-your-assistant.md

 Assistant will send emails from using this authorized account.
 As well, Assistant will read the email responses received on this email address.

-If you need a specific email id for your assistant then create one in your Exchange account and use that to authorize while creating an Assistant.
+Create a specific email id for your assistant in your Exchange account and use that to authorize while creating an Assistant.

 ## Use Gmail
 If you want your Assistant to send email from your company domain instead of `<yourcompany>.tec1s.com` and your company domain email is on GMAIL for Business, then you can use this feature.

 As of now, you need 2 assistants in TEC to get this feature working.
 Before you start, make sure that you have the email address for your assistant ready on your domain.
 For e.g. If you want to use Ashley, make sure `Ashley@<yourcompany>.com` is already created.
 If such an email id does not exist, create it before moving to next steps.
 If you don't have the rights to create email in your organization, please get in touch with your IT administrator to take his help to create the required email id.

 **Overview :**
 **1st Assistant** will have an email address that is on your domain.
 This assistant will be used for sending and receiving emails.
 Let me call her `Ashley.
 Ashley@<yourcompany>.com`
 **2nd Assistant** will be used for composing messages, remembering the dates to send, processing the email responses, etc. Let me call this second assistant - `John John@<yourcompany>.tec1s.com`.

 **Usage :**
 You never have to worry about doing any specific settings for John.
 You have to work with Ashley Assistant only.
 John is used *ONLY* once in the entire process configuration, and that is for setting auto forwarding email address.
 We will be setting an auto forwarding rule in Ashley’s GMAIL box to forward all incoming emails to John.
 *Let’s get started*
 *Step 1*: Login into TEC.
 Create an Assistant named John.
-Do NOT select the option I want to use my own domain.
+Do **NOT** select the option I want to use my own domain.
 Go with the default settings and hit ‘Save’ assistant.
 Make sure you see John Assistant in your list of Assistants.
 *Step 2*: This step is where we will create the actual assistant which will use your domain.
 2.1.
 In TEC, Click on Create a new Assistant .
 This time, make sure to select the option I want to use my own domain.
 2.2.
 On clicking it, you would be asked to authorize the gmail account you want to use for the Assistant.
 From the popup, select Ashley’s account in your existing company email accounts.